 I think that most of the West Africans who fight tooth and nail to leave the continent for other places in search of greener pastures are not aware that there are beautiful cities in West Africa.
 The most beautiful city in West Africa would depend on infrastructural development including availability of good roads, architectural designs and urban planning.
-Other factors to consider before arriving at the best and most beautiful cities in are: shopping facilities, entertainment and leisure facilities, friendliness and hospitality.
+Other factors to consider before arriving at the best and most beautiful cities are: shopping facilities, entertainment and leisure facilities, friendliness and hospitality.

-Best and Most Beautiful Cities in West Africa to Live in
+Best and Most Beautiful Cities In West Africa to Live In

 1. Accra – Ghana

-Accra the capital city of Ghana is a modern city with classic bars, restaurants, shopping malls and night clubs.
+Accra, the capital city of Ghana is a modern city with classic bars, restaurants, shopping malls and night clubs.
 It also has a flourishing real estate sector, little wonder why it has become a favourite vacation destination for upper class Africans and tourists.
-The Ghanaians are very friendly people and their tropical environment is very much favourable.
-There are many highbrow area and also nice spots for evening hangout, making it an amazing city to live in.
+Ghanaians are very friendly people and their tropical environment is very much favourable.
+There are many highbrow areas and also nice spots for evening hangout, making it an amazing city to live in.
 There are many affluent areas, including East Legon— the location of the city’s only traditional shopping complex, Accra Mall.
-Accra has the biggest hopping mall in West Africa – The West Hills Mall.
+Accra has the biggest shopping mall in West Africa – The West Hills Mall.
 Another popular option is Osu, locally referred to as “Oxford Street”, where many go to shop and hang out.
-The downtown area has seen much development over the last decade and the range of serviced high-rise apartments makes it an easy location to set up home quickly.
+The downtown area has seen much development over the last decade and the range of serviced high-rise apartments makes it an easy location to set up a home quickly.
 The tropical climate makes it all the more appealing.
 Things are changing for the better, and fast.
 Coupled with the government’s commitment to investing proceeds into social and physical infrastructure, there is no doubt that in a couple of years, Accra will be able to compete with some Western countries of the world.

 2. Abuja – Nigeria